Lollipoke/SFA-Lab3/README.md

 # Attack methodology

 During the presentation of the lab, we were shown two ways of attacking the AES algorithm.
-The first consisted of attacking the round 10 of the algorithm, and the second consisted of attacking the round 9.
+The first consisted of attacking the 10th round of the algorithm, and the second consisted of attacking the 9th round.
 The first one was easier to understand, but required a **lot** of ciphertexts to be able to retrieve the key.
 The second one was more complicated to understand, but required less ciphertexts, and we could use a public python library, `phoenixAES`, to find the key directly from the diagonal faulty ciphertexts.

 To explain a bit further the concept of diagonal faulty, ciphertexts, we can look at the graph on Figure 2 below :

 ![Diagonal faulty ciphertexts](img/diagonal.png)

-When a fault is applied on round 9, it is carried until the `MixColumn` operation, where the fault is then spread on the whole column and carried to the start of round 10.
+When a fault is applied on the 9th round, it is carried until the `MixColumn` operation, where the fault is then spread on the whole column and carried to the start of the 10th round.
 At the `ShiftRows` operation, the faulty column is then shifted, and the difference between the faulty ciphertext and the correct ciphertext is only on the diagonal.
 This is why we only need to find faulty ciphertexts that follow a diagonal pattern, so that we know that the fault was correctly applied.

 ## Characterization

-We kept the same board as in the previous lab, so we already had the good characterization parameters.
+We kept the same board as in the previous lab, so we already had good characterization parameters.
 We tried to run the couting loop again, with those parameters :

 | Parameter | Start value | End value | Step |
 |-----------|-------------|-----------|------|
 |  `offset` |    -23.8    |   -19.3   |  0.1 |
 |  `width`  |     35.3    |    35.8   |  0.1 |

-And without surprise we got satisfying results, as we can see on the Figure 3 below :
+Without surprise, we got satisfying results as we can see on the Figure 3 below :

 ![Characterization](img/characterization.png)

-In order to reduce the execution time, we decided to narrow down our parameter set even more (following the results we got in Figure 3), and we kept the following parameters :
+In order to reduce the execution time, we decided to narrow down our parameter set even more (following the results we got in Figure 3), and kept the following parameters :

 | Parameter | Start value | End value | Step |
 |-----------|-------------|-----------|------|